 For the most recent information, please visit the School of Public Health website.

 The Bachelor of Arts/Master of Public Health program offered jointly by the College of Arts & Sciences (CAS) and the School of Public Health (SPH) is a blend of the undergraduate experience and graduate professional study leading to increased career opportunities in the field of public health.
 Students complete all degree requirements for the (128-credit) BA and all requirements for the (48-credit) MPH.
 Up to 16 credits of graduate-level School of Public Health coursework completed in the final two years of undergraduate study may be applied both as elective credit toward the BA and as credit toward fulfillment of requirements for the MPH.
-Careful planning and full-time enrollment can result in students’ receiving the MPH after a total of five years of study, rather than the usual minimum of five-and-a-half years.
+Careful planning and full-time enrollment can result in students’ receiving both the BA and MPH after a total of five years of study, rather than the usual minimum of five-and-a-half years.
 Students may complete the MPH degree on a part time basis if desired.
 The BA is awarded at the completion of all BA requirements; the MPH is awarded once students have completed all MPH program requirements and requirements for one of the eight MPH concentrations.